VenturaNotes/Knowledge/- Topics/authentication.md

 ## Source[^4]
 - Authentication is the process of determining whether someone or something is who or what they say they are.
 ## Source[^5]
 - A process by which subjects, normally users, establish their identity to a system.
 This may be effected by the use of a password or possession of a physical device, e.g. a coded token.
-In reverse authentication, the object is required to authenticate to the subject, e.g. to establish user confidence regarding the object, before sensitive information is entered into a system.
+In [[reverse authentication]], the object is required to authenticate to the subject, e.g. to establish user confidence regarding the object, before sensitive information is entered into a system.
 ## References

 [^1]: ChatGPT